gusreid/gus-reid/content/articles/the myth of instant enlightenment.md

 I could have an insight or revelation into the nature of self, mind, being a body, money, social-survival, polarity or any other distinction in my awareness.
 But we have to do the reps to fully stabilise and inhabit that reality.

 My job is not to tell you what to do or how to do it.
 My job is to show you what’s true and let you find your way out of your own unique maze.

-The truth is you’re scared of the hard work.
-- The commitment
-- The discomfort
-- The sacrifices
-- The adaptation

 ### Conclusion
 Seeing the truth is only the beginning of the journey towards mastery of a domain of our experience.